UMD-ACES/MITM/README.md

 For normal distribution strategy, the server will allow auto-access after `--auto-access-normal-distribution-mean` number of attempts with the consideration of `--auto-access-normal-distribution-std-dev` to randomize the number of attempts required.

-For fixed attempt strategy, the server will simply allow auto-access after --auto-access-fixed` number of attempts.
+For fixed attempt strategy, the server will simply allow auto-access after `--auto-access-fixed` number of attempts.

+**Important Note:** The container makes the ultimate decision.
+The container's `/etc/ssh/sshd_config` file has the ability to deny login credentials even though they may be valid (e.g. `DenyUsers root` or `PermitRootLogin no`)

 ## Running MITM in the background